Income tax declaration in France

 5. Tax assessment notice

-Members of the personnel who opt for an online declaration will receive an e-mail at the address indicated in their personal account as soon as their tax assessment notice is available.
-They will be able to consult it, download it and print it if necessary.
+Members of the personnel who opt for an online declaration will receive an e-mail at the address indicated in their "espace particulier" as soon as their tax assessment notice is available.
+They will be able to consult it and, if necessary, download and print it.

-Members of the personnel who have have filled in a paper declaration and who are domiciled in France receive by post mail, following their declaration, a document entitled “Avis d’impôt – Impôt sur les revenus”.
+Members of the personnel who have completed a hard-copy declaration and who are domiciled in France will receive by post, following their declaration, a document entitled “Avis d’impôt – Impôt sur les revenus”.
 This document must not be returned to the SIP.
 Members of the personnel must keep it, however, as the French authorities may ask them to produce it as evidence of their tax situation in France.

 Further information may be obtained directly from the local SIP.

-The Organization is not authorised to provide information on this type of tax.
-Members of the personnel are invited to contact a tax adviser ("fiduciaire") or relevant national tax authorities for more information.
+The Organization is not authorised to provide information on these types of tax.
+Members of the personnel are invited to contact a tax adviser ("fiduciaire") or the relevant national tax authorities for more information.

-Further information is available on the website www.impots.gouv.fr and on the FAQ prepared by the Valserhône SIP (see point 3.3).
+Further information is available on the website www.impots.gouv.fr and in the FAQ prepared by the Valserhône SIP (see point 3.3).

-As of 2023, households are not subject to residence tax for their primary residence, which is determined according to the address indicated on their income declaration (address on 1 January of the fiscal year concerned).
+As of 2023, households are not subject to residence tax ("taxe d'habitation") for their primary residence, which is determined according to the address indicated on their income declaration (address on 1 January of the tax year concerned).

 Révisions